schrodinger95/llm-evaluation/README.md

 ## Wandb Upload
 In `api_key.py`, replace the key with your own wandb key.

-Then run the following command.
+Then run the following command line.
 ```
 python log.py $OUTPUT_DIRECTORY
 ```